As an affiliate, I may collect a share of sales or other compensation from the links on this page.

 What is soundproofing, exactly?

 Soundproofing refers the actions to reduce the amount of sound escaping from or into your apartment.
 Importantly, this can be done between different apartments and among different rooms in the same apartment.
+That said, whether you live in a huge New York City penthouse or a small studio in Denver, soundproofing is still very possible.

 Additionally, one should keep in mind that there are different levels to soundproofing.
 Basic measures, for example, may proof a more cost-effective alternative, but also may not provide the same level of sound protection.